AlexMercedCoder/SencilloDB/documentation/core-concepts.md

 SencilloDB is an in-memory object store that persists to a JSON file.

 1.  **In-Memory**: All data is loaded into memory when the database is initialized or accessed.
 Operations are performed on the in-memory object.
+SencilloDB uses a unique indexing system where data is stored in buckets based on an index key.
+This allows for efficient retrieval if the index key is known.

+### Secondary Indexes
+You can also create secondary indexes on any field using `ensureIndex`.
+This allows for O(1) retrieval of documents based on that field, significantly speeding up queries that filter by that field.

 2.  **Persistence**: Data is written back to the file (or custom storage) only at the end of a successful transaction.
 3.  **JSON Structure**: Data is stored in a hierarchical JSON format:
     ```json